What is the Oregon Ocean Policy Advisory Council?

 OPAC roster for a full list of council members and their positions.

 The Ocean Policy Advisory Council has no authority to directly regulate ocean activities or manage resources or to enforce its plans or policies.
-However, once its plans and policies are approved by the Land Conservation and Development Commission as a part of Oregon's Coastal Management Program, the various state agencies are required to carry them out or act consistently with them.
+The council proposes plans and policies to the Land Conservation and Development Commission, since the Oregon Coastal Management Program is housed within DLCD.
+Once its plans and policies are approved by the Land Conservation and Development Commission, the state agencies represented on OPAC are required to carry them out or act consistently with them.
+DLCD provides staff support to OPAC, which meets at least twice a year.

 OPAC Working Groups

 Oregon's Ocean Policy Advisory Council performs much of its work in smaller groups.
-None of these groups has any added authority over that of OPAC itself, and all decisions and positions of OPAC are developed and made or taken by the entire council.
+None of these groups have any additional authority, and all decisions and positions of OPAC are developed and made or taken by the entire council.

 - Executive Committee